td;dr:

 Trading is a waste of effort; it is not distinct from gambling.
 Even if it were, the capital requirements and risks are extreme.

 My last post was about what makes trading so attractive, and so dangerous.
-It marks when I decided to put to bed the idea that if sufficiently advanced software would make me money in markets.
+It marks when I decided to put to bed the idea that sufficiently advanced software would make me money in markets.
 It’s a common character flaw of engineers1.
 I very much wanted to make market money so that I wouldn’t have to earn at a $/hour pace anymore; this is exactly the same as people buying lottery tickets.

 This post is an poor socratic attempt to convince you to join me in quitting speculation, if you happen to also be striken with the same disease.